alphalon/kotlin-scripting/README.md

 What you enter for the command is matched against the beginning of all available commands (case-insensitive).
 Command name matching is a multi-stage process:

 - Exact match with beginning of command name
-- Word fuzzy match where wildcards are added before uppercase letters
+- Fuzzy word match where wildcards are added before uppercase letters
-- Letter fuzzy match wildcards are added before every letter
+- Fuzzy letter match where wildcards are added before every letter

 Successful selection (for execution, editing, etc) requires one of the following: